Disability Benefits and Autism

 Families always want the best for each other and are often willing to make sacrifices for the betterment of one family member.
 When a child or an adult has autism, those sacrifices can often put a strain on financial resources.

-Our disability benefits attorneys can help you understand why your claim was denied and then help you build a strong appeal to get you the benefits that you need.
+Our disability benefits attorneys in Phoenix can help you understand why your claim was denied and then help you build a strong appeal to get you the benefits that you need.

 The Centers for Disease Control defines autism spectrum disorder (ASD) as a developmental disability that can cause significant social, behavioral and communication challenges.
 Those with this diagnosis may learn, interact, communicate and behave differently than most.

 For those diagnosed with ASD, thinking, learning and problem-solving abilities can range from very gifted to severely challenged, in which they need a lot of help with daily activities.

 The Social Security Administration recognizes how severe this condition can become, and therefore includes it as an impairment that can qualify for Social Security Disability (SSD) benefits.
 Meeting the requirements set forth in the administrations Blue Book, however, can be difficult.

 Parents of a child with autism may be eligible to apply for Supplemental Security Insurance by providing medical documentation of verbal, non-verbal communication and imaginative activity deficits and a noticeably restricted range of interests and activities.

 Those conditions must also cause at least two of the following impairments:

 - Personal function in daily activities